Remember how much it costs to raise a child in Singapore?

 Not to say that you shouldn’t use the money in your child’s CDA for their needs, but if your financial situation allows, think of it as another high-returns investment for your child and just let the interest accumulate!

 After which, if you are able to do so after the transfer from CDA to PSEA, your child’s funds will grow at the same rate of 2.5% interest as their CPF Ordinary Account!

 A Lump Sum Top-Up To Full Retirement Sum In Special Account

-Let’s say your child will be born in 2020 and you’ve taken care of all your personal and retirement needs.
+Let’s say your child was born in 2021 and you’ve taken care of all your personal and retirement needs.

-You still have the equivalent of the current Full Retirement Sum (i.e. $181,000) lying around, so you decided to top up your child’s Special Account to the Full Retirement Sum.
+You still have the equivalent of the Full Retirement Sum (i.e. $186,000) lying around, so you decided to top up your child’s Special Account to the Full Retirement Sum.

 |Your Child's CPF Special Account|